You need to configure an internet connection to Dynatrace Mission Control to:

 In the Cluster Management Console (CMC):

-Go to Settings > Internet access and select Connect via proxy.
+In the Dynatrace menu, go to Settings > Internet access and select Connect via proxy.

 Enter proxy server details:

 - Username and Password if anonymous access isn't possible.

 You can click Test connection to confirm that the Dynatrace Managed portal can be reached.
 A successful internet connection is indicated by a green checkmark icon next to the page title.

 Also, you can exclude hosts from using the proxy.
 This is useful, for example, when you have configured problem integrations via webhooks with software residing in the internal network.
 Use a wildcard (